Bounds of Validity for Bifurcations of Equilibria in a Class of Networked Dynamical Systems: Introduction

-In our prior work \cite{gupta2024estimates}, we developed estimates for the domain of validity of reduced-order models derived through the \LSR{} framework.
-These results built directly upon the theoretical foundation established in \cite{jindal2024estimates}, where explicit bounds of validity were obtained for the application of \ImFT{} using tools from functional analysis.
-In the present work, we build on these results by specializing the general bounds to rigorously bound the validity region of reduced-order models in the context of bifurcations of equilibria in networked dynamical systems.
+In our prior work \cite{gupta2024estimates}, we developed estimates for the domain of validity of reduced-order bifurcation equations for local bifurcations of equilibria derived using \LSR{}.
+These arise as finite-dimensional equilibrium equations defined on the kernel of the linearized dynamics at the singular point.
+Our results built directly upon the those established in \cite{jindal2024estimates}, where explicit bounds of validity were obtained for the application of \ImFT{} using tools from functional analysis.
+In the present work, we build on the general results by specializing the bounds in the context of equilibrium bifurcations in networked dynamical systems.
 Specifically, we apply this methodology to Hopfield and Firing Rate network models, relating the regions of validity of \LSR{}-based analysis to network structure and choice of smooth nonlinear activation functions in these models.

-Our contributions are the following.
-First, in Section \ref{sec:simple_bounds} we present a simplified general bound on the regions of validity for \LSR{} in an arbitrary nonlinear dynamical system, building on our previous work in \cite{gupta2024estimates}.
-Next, in Section \ref{sec:results} we specialize this bound for the Hopfield and Firing Rate network models, presenting simplified computable expressions that leverage the structure of the model equations.
-Finally, in Section \ref{sec:example} we apply the derived bounds to consensus bifurcations in nonlinear opinion dynamics networks over regular graphs.
+Our contributions are organized as follows.
+After introducing notation, relevant lemmas, and key background results on explicit bounds of validity for the \LSR{} in \Cref{sec:background}, we present in \Cref{sec:simple_bounds} a simplified general bound on the regions of validity for \LSR{} in an arbitrary nonlinear dynamical system, building on our previous work in \cite{gupta2024estimates}.
+Next, in \Cref{sec:results} we specialize this bound for the Hopfield and Firing Rate network models, presenting simplified computable expressions that leverage the structure of the model equations.
+Subsequently, in \Cref{sec:example} we apply the derived bounds to consensus bifurcations in nonlinear opinion dynamics networks over regular graphs.
 We show that the resulting bounds involve interpretable quantities related to the structure of the underlying graph.

-The remainder of the paper is organized as follows.
-In \autoref{sec:background} we introduce notation, relevant lemmas, and key background results on explicit bounds of validity for the \LSR{}.
-In \autoref{sec:simple_bounds} we derive a simplified statement of the general \LSR{} bounds.
-In \autoref{sec:results}, we specialize these bounds for two classes of continuous-time dynamic network models.
-In \autoref{sec:example} we apply the derived network bounds to consensus bifurcations in nonlinear opinion dynamics over \(k\)-regular graphs.
-Finally, in \autoref{sec:conclusion} we provide a brief discussion.
+Finally, in \Cref{sec:conclusion} we provide a brief discussion.